Remote Education – Supporting children who are learning from home

 Teachers will assess children’s learning and progress through use of quizzes, challenges and assessment activities.
 Parent/carers will be asked to confirm whether tasks have been completed independently or with support.
 Marking and feedback will be provided verbally or in writing.
 Relevant evidence of learning will be copied into children’s exercise books to show progression across the year.

 Children will be expected to:

-- Follow instructions for Remote Learning which are detailed in the Remote Learning weekly grid and on the letter sent to parents/carers when a bubble is sent home
+- Follow instructions for Remote Learning which are detailed in the Remote Learning weekly grid

 - Ensure that they return completed paper copies of work to school upon their return